 In this paper, we propose a privacy-preserving distributed social learning algorithm for general social networks.
-It proceeds iteratively and involves the following four stages in each iteration: \begin{itemize} \item \textbf{Perturbing}: By leveraging the notion of \textit{Local Differential Privacy} (LDP), each agent applies randomized perturbation to its latest adoptions for the purpose of privacy preservation. \item \textbf{Disseminating}: We propose a random walk-based information dissemination method, by which each agent disseminates its perturbed adoption over the (multi-hop) social network. \item \textbf{Sampling}: Each agent then selects one of the options based on the partial observations on its peers' perturbed adoptions. \item \textbf{Adopting}: Each agent finally decides whether or not to adopt the option (selected in the last stage) according to its most recent stochastic quality signal. \end{itemize} Although the above algorithm (technically) is applicable to the privacy-aware distributed learning in general social networks, some fundamental algorithmic questions are open: \begin{itemize} \item According to our brief sketch on our proposed algorithm (especially the first two stages), the knowledge learnt by each agent from its peers is incomplete and perturbed.
-Hence, can our proposed four-staged social learning algorithm converge to the best option in this case?
-And if so, how efficient is it? \item It has been well known that perturbing a single (private) data may reduce its utility; therefore, given certain privacy budget, how much complexity (especially in communications) we have to pay for ensuring the utilities of the data collections for each agent in our social learning algorithm? \end{itemize} In this paper, we, for the first time, answer the above two open questions by solid theoretical analysis.
-We also perform extensive simulations to validate our theoretical analysis and to verify the efficacy of our algorithm.
+It proceeds iteratively and includes the following four stages in each round: \begin{itemize} \item \textbf{Perturbing}: By leveraging the notion of LDP, each agent applies a randomized perturbation to its current adoption for the purpose of privacy preserving. \item \textbf{Disseminating}: We propose a random walk-based information dissemination method, by which each agent disseminates its perturbed adoption over the (multi-hop) social network with general topology. \item \textbf{Sampling}: Each agent then selects one of the options according to the perturbed suggestions received from its peers in the network. \item \textbf{Adopting}: Each agent finally decides whether or not to adopt the option selected in the last stage, according to its recent stochastic quality signal. \end{itemize} The above algorithm inherits the efficiency of the state-of-the-art ``sampling-and-adopting'' social learning paradigm, such that each agent with limited local memory maintains its current adoption (or preference) only.
+Furthermore, it integrates a randomized perturbing mechanism and a random walk-based information dissemination method for privacy-aware learning in general social networks.
+Nevertheless, according to our brief sketch on our proposed algorithm (especially the first two stages), on on hand, each agent shares its adoptions in a randomized manner such that the knowledge received by an agent is incomplete; on the other hand, the knowledge is perturbed and its usability in the learning process may be reduced by the perturbation.
+Therefore, some fundamental questions are still open: \textit{With the randomly sampled and perturbed knowledge for each agent, how does our four-staged social learning algorithm converge to the off-line optimal solution?
+Specifically, how is the expected average cumulative reward yielded by the adoption policy maximized?
+To what extend the privacy preservation can be ensured and at what cost?} In this paper, we answer the above questions by solid theoretical analysis.
+We also perform extensive simulations to verify the efficacy of our algorithm.